Executive Summary

 The New Normal

 Several transformative shifts have already occurred that will have consequences to how the immediate future unfolds.
 We call them the “new normal.”
 These trends must be given thoughtful attention.
+Following are some of our key issues.

 Economic Crisis